 - Outdoor Observations and Inquiry Skills: Have you been looking for ways to incorporate inquiry into your ecology teaching?
 This workshop will help you explore various techniques to bring these skills into your classroom.
 Appropriate for upper elementary, middle and high school.
 Usually 4-16 hours.

-- Building Literacy through Wildlife: Are you looking for ways to integrate language arts into your science instruction?
+- Reading and Writing about the Environment: Are you looking for ways to integrate language arts into your science instruction?
 This workshop will provide you with a number of successful strategies and activities that you can implement tomorrow.
 Appropriate for elementary and middle school.
 Usually 2-8 hours.

 - Technology for Field Investigations: What types of technology are used by wildlife biologist?
 This interactive workshop will introduce you to the common tools used to study wildlife populations.
 Appropriate for all grade levels.
 Usually 2-8 hours.